 Mr. Abdul Khalique Shaikh is presently working as Chief Instructor, National Institute of Management, Karachi, and is a BS-20 Officer of the Inland Revenue Service (IRS Group).
 He has served previously as Commissioner (IR), Karachi, and as Chief (IR), FBR (HQs), Islamabad.
-He has also served the Govt. of Sindh for five years, and has had an enriching experience of coordinating with missions of international development partners (WB, DFID, USAID, UNICEF).
+He has also served the Govt. of Sindh for five years, and has had an enriching experience of coordinating with development partner missions (such as WB, DFID, USAID, UNICEF and others).

-He is a British Chevening Scholar (2004-05) and holds MSC (IEBF), with dissertation from Cardiff Business School / Cardiff University, UK.
+holds MSC (IEBF), with dissertation from Cardiff Business School / Cardiff University, UK.
 He has the honor of having been selected, out of a cohort of Chevening Scholars (2004-05), to be attached with, and briefly shadow the late Hon Rhodri Morgan, then First Minister of Wales, Welsh Government, UK.
 Earlier, he graduated in Civil Engineering (1993) from NED UET, Karachi.
 He has attended various professional development courses - held variously at China-OECD Tax Centre (Yangzhou, China), Australian Tax Office (Sydney, Australia), University of Wolver Hampton (UK), HMRC (UK) Tax Expert led course (Islamabad, Pakistan), AKU-IED (Karachi), IBA (Karachi), LUMS (Lahore), DOT (Karachi), WB (Islamabad).
-He has also participated in various short trainings and webinars - both local and international- including one organized on PFM by EDI, NSPP, Lahore.
-In addition to NIM Karachi, he has delivered lectures at DOT (Karachi) and Training Institute of National Savings, Islamabad.
+He has also participated in various short trainings and webinars - both local and international- including one organized on PFM by EDI,